cschubiner/dotfiles/README.md

     cp ~/clay_schubiner_dotfiles/.vimrc ~
     cp ~/clay_schubiner_dotfiles/.zshrc ~
     source ~/.zshrc
+    zsh
+    echo "Done!"

 If you're using Windows, change all occurrences of `~/.vim` to `~\vimfiles`.

 You're done!

+###Permanently switch shells
+If you like this configuration, you can permanently switch to your new zsh shell by running:

+    chsh -s /bin/zsh